demjanp/ede_interpolation/README.md

 ### Author:
 Peter Demján [peter.demjan@gmail.com](peter.demjan@gmail.com)

+Institute of Archaeology of the Czech Academy of Sciences, Prague, v.v.i.

 Demján, P., & Dreslerová, D. (2016).
 Modelling distribution of archaeological settlement evidence based on heterogeneous spatial and temporal data.
 Journal of Archaeological Science, 69, 100–109.
 [DOI:10.1016/j.jas.2016.04.003](https://doi.org/10.1016/j.jas.2016.04.003)

+Development of this software was supported by OP RDE, MEYS, under the project "Ultra-trace isotope research in social and environmental studies using accelerator mass spectrometry", Reg.
+No. CZ.02.1.01/0.0/0.0/16_019/0000728.

 ## License: <a name="license"></a>